angular/angular/aio/content/guide/upgrade.md

 Overall application performance is affected in cases where the user stays on Angular-rendered pages because the AngularJS framework and application are still loaded and running, even if they are never accessed.

 You can take steps to mitigate both bundle size and performance issues.
-By isolating your AngularJS app to a separate bundle, you can take advantage of [lazy loading](guide/glossary#lazy-loading) to load, bootstrap, and render the AngularJS application only when needed.
+By isolating your AngularJS application to a separate bundle, you can take advantage of [lazy loading](guide/glossary#lazy-loading) to load, bootstrap, and render the AngularJS application only when needed.
 This strategy reduces your initial bundle size, defers any potential impact from loading both frameworks until absolutely necessary, and keeps your application running as efficiently as possible.

 The steps below show you how to do the following: